 When you have been arrested on accusations of assault, it is normal to feel frightened and uncertain.
 Taking the right actions after your arrest can heavily influence the trajectory of your criminal case.

-Once you have been arrested, it is best to remain silent.
-You should never say anything to law enforcement officers before speaking with a skilled assault charge attorney.
+It is best to remain silent.
+It would help if you never said anything to law enforcement officers before speaking with a skilled assault charge attorney.
 Police officers may use strategies to persuade you to speak.
 For instance, they may threaten you with further charges or more severe penalties.

 It is vital to remain quiet until you can speak with your lawyer.
 A knowledgeable legal professional will guide you through the process of police questioning.
 As soon as possible, you should call an attorney to represent you.
 This will ensure that your rights are respected by law enforcement officers and the prosecutor.